Overview of the Modern Knife Maker

 business store front in their community, and vigorously participate in the

 business of making and selling knives year after year.
-This is
+Their

-what I am.
+what I am now, and have been since 1988.
 I take my profession seriously, and it is how I derive all of my

 income for my family and myself.
 This is my regular job, and I love